Brooke Bonner

 CFO - Chief Farming Officer ;)

 I left my career in the nonprofit sector to become a farmer after my step-Dad, Archie, unexpectedly passed away in February 2021, leaving Mom with ~50 Arabian horses, 80 acres, a hay operation, and no staff or viable plan to manage and maintain the ranch.
-After spending the first year here walking around each day trying to figure out what each newly discovered implement was and how the hell it attached to which tractor, and spending each evening reading about farming and the changing role of agriculture in human and ecological health, I decided to embrace the challenge.
+After spending the first year here walking around daily trying to figure out what each newly discovered implement was and how the hell it attached to which tractor, and spending each evening reading about farming and the changing role of agriculture in human and ecological health, I decided to embrace the challenge.

 I’m deeply grateful for this opportunity to steward a spectacular piece of land, in a community I’ve lived in and loved for most of my life, and transform it into something that is deeply aligned with my values.